 - 1. Divide your students into 6 small groups.
-Ask each group to make connections between the item they pull from the watershed mystery bag and Parksville or Nanaimo's Watersheds.
-Suggest that they consider the function or origin of the item they've chosen before considering how it relates to our Watersheds. - 2.
+Ask each group to make connections between the item they pull from the Watershed Mystery Bag and the Englishman River watershed.
+Suggest that they consider the function or origin of the item they've chosen before considering how it relates to our watershed. - 2.
 Ask each group to share their ideas or connections with the rest of the class and invite any additional connections they can think of. - 3.
 Included in the chart below is a question you can ask that can help your students think more deeply about these items and the connections to their lives.